 Kate Xiao Zhou, Professor of Comparative Politics and Political Economy of China, Department of Political Science, University of Hawaii at Manoa; author, How the Farmers Changed China: The Power of the People and China's Long March to Freedom: Grassroots Modernization

 Economic growth requires large migrations of workers from unproductive agriculture to more productive industrial and service jobs, and China is no exception.
 The size of that country and its very fast economic growth since the 1980s has necessitated and been supported by a vast internal migration of workers and their families.
-Bradley Gardners book Chinas Great Migration documents this great migration with plenty of examples of real-life experiences, explains its origins and how it was intimately connected with Chinese Communist ideology, and draws lessons both for China and the rest of the developing world.
-Chinas Great Migration is timely and makes good reading at a time when political forces in the developed world are turning against migration and its benefits.
+Bradley Gardners book Chinas Great Migration documents this great migration with plenty of examples of real-life experiences, explains its origins and how it . . . draws lessons both for China and the rest of the developing world.
+Chinas Great Migration is timely and makes good reading at a time when political forces in the developed world are turning against freedom and its benefits.

 Sir Christopher Pissarides, Nobel Prize Laureate in Economic Sciences; Regius Professor of Economics, London School of Economics

 By skillfully employing primary data and secondary sources in his book Chinas Great Migration, Bradley Gardner sheds a bright light on Chinas great liberal leap forward.
 It is a free-market story of how China removed the chains from human capital and how that facilitated an explosion of entrepreneurship and the greatest migration in world historya migration from unproductive work and misery to productive private work and prosperity.